tecknovice/problems/TechMaster/HTML-CSS/exercise2.md

 "Borlaug's life and achievement are testimony to the far-reaching contribution that one man's towering intellect, persistence and scientific vision can make to human peace and progress."

 -- Indian Prime Minister Manmohan Singh
+If you have time, you should read more about this incredible human being on his Wikipedia entry.
 ```